cb400f/opensuse-guide.org/games.md

 ### B.2.2 PlayOnLinux

-<a href="http://www.playonlinux.com/" target="_blank">PlayOnLinux</a> is based on Wine and lets you easily install and use (some) MS Windows Games.
+[PlayOnLinux](http://www.playonlinux.com/) is based on Wine and lets you easily install and use (some) MS Windows Games.
 You can find packages of PlayOnLinux in the above mentioned Games repository.

 ### B.2.3 CrossOver Games